manuelp/manuelp.github.io/_posts/2012-10-26-learning-faster.markdown

 Don't make the mistake to consider this step the most important.
 Since this a necessary step but generally the ROI is not so high (the real learning is *active*), *in many cases it's better to speed-up this stage so that you can invest more time on the latter ones*.

 The interesting thing is that if you're reading a book, *highlighting is a poor way of processing informations*.
-It's much better to:
+It's much better to use techniques like:

-- **Note-taking**: taking sparse notes while reading
+- **Note-taking**: taking sparse notes while reading.
-- **Summarizing**: writing a one paragraph summary of each major section
+- **Summarizing**: writing a one paragraph summary of each major section.

-Maybe both, but the point here is **to be *actively* engaged with the material and to quickly process it** to gain a general understanding.
+Maybe both, but the point here is **to be *actively* engaged with the material and quickly processing it** to gain a general understanding.
 Probably you won't understand or remember everything: this is perfectly normal.
-Probably, if the subject is not trivial, there will be more *iterations*, but for the first one remember that *it's better to quickly review the material and gain a "mental framework" of the subject for further learning, than grinding on every section only to give up in frustrations*.
+If the subject is not trivial there will be more *iterations*, but for the first one remember that *it's better to quickly review the material and gain a "mental framework" of the subject for further learning than grinding on every section only to give up in frustration*.
 Indeed, often you'll gain enough informations in the first iteration so that in the following ones you'll understand a lot more.

 ## 2) Practice
 Practice serves a dual purpose: